Reference

 To specify UDP, the server address should be prefixed with "udp:", as in "udp:127.0.0.1".

-To specify UNIX domain socket, the server address must contain a slash, as in "./foo.sock".
+To specify UNIX domain socket, the server address must start with a slash, as in "/run/foo.sock".

 Mixing transport types is prohibited by pylibmc as this is not supported by libmemcached.